 Why should I compost?

-Composting your kitchen and yard waste, and recycling, can cut your household waste almost in half and dramatically reduce the amount of household garbage going to our rapidly filling landfill.
+Using your green bin and/or composting your kitchen and yard waste can cut your household waste almost in half and dramatically reduce the amount of household garbage going to our rapidly filling landfill.

 Why Use Compost?